nummacway/gb300/README.md

 ZIP and thumbnailed files are both allowed to be optionally obfuscated.
 And yes, even a `.zip` file is allowed to be obfuscated.

 The bitmask is located in the BIOS where it comes _after_ the extension.
 The block with this data is close to the end of the BIOS file.
 Open it a hex editor and search for `NFC` because that string does not occur anywhere else. `.nfc` is associated with a different NES emulator than the `.fds`, `.nes` and `.unf`.
-That extension is frequently seen in stock ROMs.
+That extension is frequently seen in stock ROMs (280 of 868).
 The most notable difference is that this emulator's save states are uncompressed.
 It is believed that this NES emulator is the BIOS creators' own NES emulator, probably the one that's also used in the cheap Famiclones (see the introduction).
-Neither NES emulator seems to be able to run VT03.
-Loading `.fds` fails, even with the correct BIOS in the correct folder (`ROMS`).
+Loading `.fds` fails for both, even with the correct BIOS in the correct folder (`ROMS`).

 The GB300 relies on the extension (or, more precisely, the extension's bitmask) to decide what to do with the file:
 * Display a thumbnail?